microsoft/sqlworkshops-sqlonopenshift/sqlonopenshift/00_Prereqs.md

 The workshop currently supports a single node OpenShift cluster but can be run on a multiple cluster environment.
 For cluster administrators building a cluster for this workshop, each user will need ~8Gb of RAM to run the containers in the workshop.

+The scripts will pull container images for SQL Server 2019 based on Red Hat Enterprise Linux 8.

 >**Note**: *If you are attending this course in-person, the instructor may provide you with a client environment and full access to an OpenShift cluster including login credentials.*

 With the above environment configured, you can now proceed to the first Activity for the course.